About our core programs

 The Asia Health Policy Program, led by Karen Eggleston, promotes comparative understanding of health and health policy in the Asia-Pacific through research, scholarly collaborations, publications, and events.

-The China Program, led by Jean Oi, facilitates multidisciplinary, social science-oriented, academic and policy-relevant research on contemporary China, leveraging its presence at the Stanford Center at Peking University.
+The China Program, led by Jean Oi, facilitates multidisciplinary, social science-oriented and policy-relevant research on contemporary China, leveraging its presence at the Stanford Center at Peking University.

 The Japan Program, led by Takeo Hoshi, advances contemporary Japan-focused, social science-oriented, policy-relevant research and engages in scholarly collaborations, teaching, conferences, and public colloquia.